rgknp/AIDayLabs/lab01.1-computer_vision/2_ImageProcessor.md

         }
 ```

-TODO: run this by Buck and make sure that's what the code does.
-TODO: test remove Func?
 In the above code, we use `Func<Task<Stream>>` because we want to make sure we can process the image multiple times (once for each service that needs it), so we have a Func that can hand us back a way to get the stream.
 Since getting a stream is usually an async operation, rather than the Func handing back the stream itself, it hands back a task that allows us to do so in an async fashion.

 In `ImageProcessor.cs`, within the `ProcessImageAsync` method, we're going to set up a [static array](https://stackoverflow.com/questions/4594850/definition-of-static-arrays) that we'll fill in throughout the processor.
 As you can see, these are the main attributes we want to call for `ImageInsights.cs`.
 Add the code below between the `{ }` of `ProcessImageAsync`: